Very short lead times

 The myProto pcb assembly production process aims to deliver quality fast.
-By combining software, high-tech equipment and a team of experienced engineers, myProto delivers prototypes of constant quality.
-By giving every product a unique barcode the manufacturing process is fully traceable. myProto has all the information available about the components and the production process on every prototype.
+By combining software, high-tech equipment, and a team of experienced engineers, myProto delivers prototypes of constant quality.
+By giving every product an unique barcode the manufacturing process is fully traceable. myProto has all the information available about the components and the production process on every prototype.

 To come to the perfect PCB assembly prototype, myProto takes the following manufacturing process steps:

 In the beginning of the assembly process, every PCB receives a unique 2D barcode.
 This barcode is scanned through the whole process and permits us to traceback: